-ANI (missed call) Callback Trigger
+ANI (missed call) callback trigger

-This is perhaps the most common trigger type; it is available on the PortaSIP® Media Server as a built-in IVR application.
+This is perhaps the most common trigger type; it is available in PortaSIP® as a built-in IVR application.

 The task of this module is to:

 - Intercept an incoming call and collect information about the ANI number. - Authenticate this number with PortaBilling®. - Disconnect the incoming call.